NathanDunfield/artexamscan/README.rst

 This code under active development at the moment, so it is best to install from source into your preferred version of Python 3::

-  python3 -m pip install https://bitbucket.org/nathan_dunfield/artexamscan/get/tip.zip
+  python3 -m pip install -U https://bitbucket.org/nathan_dunfield/artexamscan/get/tip.zip

 ArtExamScan requires pdfimages, pdftoppm, and zbar, as well as possibly pdftk.
 On Linux systems derived from Debian (e.g. Ubuntu),